Three students hold a robotic vehicle as they participate in the Autonomous Driving Academy

 Only one discount or scholarship award can apply per registration.

-EARLY REGISTRATION (May 15 deadline): Use coupon code EBIRD to receive a 10% discount when registering by May 15.
+EARLY REGISTRATION: Use coupon code EBIRD to receive a 10% discount when registering by May 1.

-DISCOUNTS: A 15% discount is available for military and veterans, UD employees, UD alumni, or two or more siblings registering from the same family.
+DISCOUNTS: A 15% discount is available for dependents of military and veterans, UD employees and UD alumni, or two or more siblings registering from the same family.
 For details or to receive the discount code, please email continuing-registration@udel.edu.

-PARTIAL SCHOLARSHIPS: Partial need-based scholarships are available in the amount of an $875 scholarship award.
+Partial need-based scholarships are available in the amount of a $625 scholarship award.
 Applications are accepted on a first-come, first-served basis.
-The application deadline is June 2.
+The application deadline is May 18.

 The ideal candidates will have a background in robotics and proficiency in Python with some knowledge of coding in C++.
 Students will be given coding exercises but will not need to code from scratch.
 Instead, they will receive prompts where they can use resources like Google or ChatGPT for help.